1SaraSh/Client-server-multithread/README.md

 Commands:"LIST"
           A list of names of all the files that are available on the server.

-          "GET filename"
-          The server checks whether the requested file exists.
-If so, it sends "OK" as a message to the client.
-Then it sends the contents of the file and closes the               connection.
-Otherwise, it sends a line beginning with the word "ERROR" to the client.

-          The server can also respond with the message "unknown command" if the command it reads is not one of the two possible legal commands.

 Server Display:
                 The server displays if the connection has been connnected and when it is disconnected, and the ThreadID for each client active in that moment.